Does Composite Decking Come in 24 Foot Lengths?

 For sloping grounds, one of the decking solutions is by building an elevated deck.
 Elevated decking makes use of well-designed stairs and railings.
 With proper planning, you can increase your property’s kerb appeal and make use of your sloping garden space.
 This option is best for hillsides and higher slopes.

-Since elevated deckings are often high, you will need to prioritize safety and structural integrity.
+Since elevated decking are often high, you will need to prioritise safety and structural integrity.
 Always follow the guidelines, especially when it comes to designing the stairs and the railings.
 In some cases, you may also need to get planning permission from your local planning authority.
 With an elevated deck, you can transform the space below the decking for any purpose.
 You can convert it into a storage area, build a garden, or turn it into another living space.

 Similar to elevated decks, you can also go for multi-level decks.
 The difference between multi-level decking and elevated decking is that the former creates multiple levels instead of just one for the latter.
 If you have a large space to work with, you can make the most of it by sectioning each area for different purposes.
 You can use one level as a dining area and the other for relaxation.